RexChenNi/Group_30_Island_Survival/README.md

     c.
 Blueprint types: gun_bullet, signal_flare, armor

   2. Cooking: Players can prepare food to replenish the hunger bar.
 The player cannot cook without campfire and they can cook 2 dishes each time.
+(P.S.
+This choice will only appear once the player has crafted a campfire.)

   3. Eating:  Players can consume cooked food to recover the hunger bar or mental bar.
 This activity does not deduct hunger bar and is not counted as a move.
 (P.S.
 Eating directly from gathered ingredients may have negative effects on HP and mental status.)